FSKS/react/3rd-part/codepush/README.md

 ### Mandatory 参数

-This is the same 参数 as the one described in the [above section](#mandatory-参数), and simply allows you to update whether the release should be considered mandatory or not.
+This is the same 参数 as the one described in the [上面的章节](#mandatory-参数), and simply allows you to update whether the release should be considered mandatory or not.
 Note that `--mandatory` and `--mandatory true` are equivalent, but the absence of this flag is not equivalent to `--mandatory false`.
 Therefore, if the 参数 is ommitted, no change will be made to the value of the target release's mandatory property.
 You need to set this to `--mandatory false` to explicitly make a release optional.

 ### Description 参数

-This is the same 参数 as the one described in the [above section](#description-参数), and simply allows you to update the description associated with the release (e.g. you made a typo when releasing, or you forgot to add a description at all).
+This is the same 参数 as the one described in the [上面的章节](#description-参数), and simply allows you to update the description associated with the release (e.g. you made a typo when releasing, or you forgot to add a description at all).
 If this 参数 is ommitted, no change will be made to the value of the target release's description property.

 ### Disabled 参数

-This is the same 参数 as the one described in the [above section](#disabled-参数), and simply allows you to update whether the release should be disabled or not.
+This is the same 参数 as the one described in the [上面的章节](#disabled-参数), and simply allows you to update whether the release should be disabled or not.
 Note that `--disabled` and `--disabled true` are equivalent, but the absence of this flag is not equivalent to `--disabled false`.
 Therefore, if the paremeter is ommitted, no change will be made to the value of the target release's disabled property.
 You need to set this to `--disabled false` to explicity make a release acquirable if it was previously disabled.

 ### Rollout 参数

-This is the same 参数 as the one described in the [above section](#rollout-参数), and simply allows you to increase the rollout percentage of the target release.
+This is the same 参数 as the one described in the [上面的章节](#rollout-参数), and simply allows you to increase the rollout percentage of the target release.
 This 参数 can only be set to an integer whose value is greater than the current rollout value.
 Additionally, if you want to "complete" the rollout, and therefore, make the release available to everyone, you can simply set this 参数 to `--rollout 100`.
 If this 参数 is ommitted, no change will be made to the value of the target release's rollout 参数.

 Additionally, as mentioned above, when you release an update without a rollout value, it is treated equivalently to setting the rollout to `100`.
 Therefore, if you released an update without a rollout, you cannot change the rollout property of it via the `patch` command since that would be considered lowering the rollout percentage.

 ### Target binary version 参数

-This is the same 参数 as the one described in the [above section](#target-binary-version-参数), and simply allows you to update the semver range that indicates which binary version(s) a release is compatible with.
+This is the same 参数 as the one described in the [上面的章节](#target-binary-version-参数), and simply allows you to update the semver range that indicates which binary version(s) a release is compatible with.
 This can be useful if you made a mistake when originally releasing an update (e.g. you specified `1.0.0` but meant `1.1.0`) or you want to increase or decrease the version range that a release supports (e.g. you discovered that a release doesn't work with `1.1.2` after all).
 If this paremeter is ommitted, no change will be made to the value of the target release's version property.

 ```shell
 # Add a "max binary version" to an existing release